jecki/DHParser/documentation_src/Manual.rst

 DHParser is both suitable for small projects or "on the fly" use of parsing expression grammar as a more powerful substitute for regular expressions and for big projects.
-(The workflow for the latter is described in the `Step by Step Guide`_.)
+(The workflow for the latter is described in the :doc:`StepByStepGuide`.)
 The usage and API of DHParser is (or will be) described with many examples in the doctrings of its various modules.
 The following reading-order is recommended to understand DHParser:

-1. `ebnf` - Although DHParser also offers a Python-interface for specifying grammers (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
+:py:mod:`ebnf` - Although DHParser also offers a Python-interface for specifying grammers (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
 Here it is described how grammars are specified in EBNF_ and how parsers can be auto-generated from these grammars and how they are used to parse text.

-2. `syntaxtree` - Syntax-trees are the central data-structure of any parsing system.
+:py:mod:`syntaxtree` - Syntax-trees are the central data-structure of any parsing system.
 The description to this modules explains how syntax-trees are represented within DHParser, how they can be manipulated, queried and serialized or deserialized as XML, S-expressions or json.

-3. `transform` - It is not untypical for digital humanities applications that document tress are transformed again and again to produce different representations of research data or various output forms.
+:py:mod:`transform` - It is not untypical for digital humanities applications that document tress are transformed again and again to produce different representations of research data or various output forms.
 DHParser supplies the scaffolding for two different types of tree transformations,